TechDudie/mc/README.md

 # Installing
 Download the latest *minor* version (I only test myself and fix all bugs before I release a minor version), unzip it, copy it to the mods folder, and rename the folder to ```mc```.
 Then, enable the modpack in the chosen world.

+Please note that the modpack is in *alpha* version.
+Expect many bugs.
+Also please copy and share!
+Copying is an act of love :D.

 # Notes:
 * [#14](https://github.com/TechDudie/mc/issues/14)